 Southampton Airport Aerodrome Safeguarding - Marlhill Copse

-You can read all about the Woodland Management Plan in our online guide here.
+You can read a summary of the Woodland Management Plan and also frequently asked questions here.

 And the full plan can be viewed here.

 Our vision for Marlhill Copse is to deliver a place of extraordinary biodiversity that provides a safe, sustainable, and accessible space which educates, inspires, and is prized by all.

 Our Woodland Management Plan sets out how this will be achieved but, in the meantime, we have been taking steps to make Marlhill Copse a better place for all.
 Recent work has included:

 - Installing an accessible kissing gate at the main entrance, with radar key access